I should ask, “Will my kids ever need to drive?”

 “A few I suppose.”

-But at what point does technology surpass science fiction and imagination, consuming all of our time and focus?
+But at what point does technology surpass science fiction and imagination, consuming all our time and focus?
 Or has that happened already?

-Technology is where dreams and/or nightmares can arise from.
-I am both excited and scared for my kids future.
-Regardless of what comes, I still believe driving a stick shift is a good life skill so I’ll be imparting my old school ways on them.
+Regardless of what comes, I still believe driving a stick shift is a good life skill so I’ll be imparting my old-school ways on them.

 I can just hear me now, “In my day …”.